Skip to main content

 “Because Cakes are for kids, like you two.”
 He corrected Batuk, “ Now that both of you are here, let's cut it.”

 “But I was always here.”
-Batuk’s words fell on deaf ears as Aniruddha walked out of the room, and Batuk insisted Bondita follow.
+Batuk’s words fell on deaf ears as Aniruddha walked out of the room, and Batuk insisted that Bondita follow.

 She walked into the living room to find everyone there.
 Kalindi and Trilochon were sitting on the couch, and Som was arranging the candles “25” on the cake.
 Bondita took the knife from Batuk, who insisted she cut a small piece first for the sake of it.